eelegiap/levreadingcircle/talking-about-racism.md

   - Robin DiAngelo, White author (of White Fragility: Why It's So Hard for White People to Talk about Racism)

 <div><a href="week1/week1-race_and_privilege.zip">Download entire week's materials here</a></div>

+## Questions to ponder
+1. How is white privilege described differently in the Collins and McIntosh pieces?
+What are the implications of these different definitions of white privilege?
+2. What is the cost of privilege?
+Is it possible to create a just society without some people giving up privileges based on race?
+Can privilege be redistributed?
+3. How do you interact with privilege in your everyday life?
+What facets of life does privilege affect?